May 1995 through April 1997 (EE Bond Rates and Terms)

 EE Bonds issued from May 1995 through April 1997 earn a variable rate of interest.
 Treasury determines the rate each May 1 and November 1 and applies that rate for the next six months.

-The rate that applies to a particular EE Bond with an issue date from May 1995 through April 1997 changes on the 6th and 12th month anniversaries of that bond's issue date.
+The rate that applies to a particular EE Bond with an issue date from May 1995 through April 1997 changes every sixth month from the bond's issue date.
 For example, for an EE Bond with an issue date of October 1996, a rate change announced in May takes effect on the following October 1 and a rate change announced in November takes effect on the following April 1.

 EE Bonds with issue dates from May 1995 through April 1997 earn interest once every six months.